a corresponding lease liability for all lease provisions in which it is a lessee.

 12) INVENTORIES

-In respect of bought out items where Input Tax Credit is permitted all recoverable taxes are excluded from purchase price for determining the cost.
+• I n respect of bought-out items where Input Tax Credit (ITC) is available, all recoverable taxes have been excluded from the cost of purchase.

 13) FOREIGN CURRENCY TRANSACTIONS